gatsbyjs/gatsby/docs/docs/running-queries-with-graphiql.md

 ## Enable Refresh Content Button

-The environment variable `ENABLE_GATSBY_REFRESH_ENDPOINT` enables a "Refresh Data" button which enables you to refresh the sourced content.
+The environment variable `ENABLE_GATSBY_REFRESH_ENDPOINT` enables a "Refresh Data" button which allows you to refresh the sourced content.
 See [Refreshing Content](/docs/refreshing-content/).

 ## Other resources